mediacurrent/olas2021/drupal/practices/composer.md

 composer require cweagans/composer-patches
 ```

-Once that's in place, add the following instead the `"extra"` property in your composer.json file:
+Once that's in place, add the following inside the `"extra"` property in your composer.json file:

 ```json
 "composer-exit-on-patch-failure": true,